 - Did your agency post all of the required quarterly FOIA reports for Fiscal Year 2013?
 If not, please explain why not and what your plan is for ensuring that such reporting is successfully accomplished for Fiscal Year 2014.

 - Describe any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied.
 If any of these initiatives are online, please provide links in your description.

 Section II: Steps Taken to Ensure that Your Agency

 Has an Effective System in Place for Responding to Requests

-Describe here the steps your agency has taken to ensure that its system for responding to requests is effective and efficient.
+Describe here the steps your agency has taken to ensure that your management of your FOIA program is effective and efficient.
 To do so, answer the questions below and then include any additional information that you would like to describe how your agency ensures that your FOIA system is efficient and effective.

 Section III: Steps Taken to Increase Proactive Disclosures